alarm-redist/redist/task_tracker.md

     - Partition split problem

 # ----- COMPLETED TASKS -----

+**Create MH Ratio Calculator - DONE 11/6/2024**
+Task: Create a function (along with helpers as needed) that computes the MH ratio for valid new proposed plans.

+Comments after completion: Initially got the probability of merging pairs flipped in the ratio but fixed it.

+**Create Full Pass through - DONE 11/2/2024**
+Task: In the `smc_and_mcmc.cpp` file make a function analagous to `optimal_gsmc_plans` that runs it for the whole thing.
+For now just stick with doing MCMC moves with a set frequency with the amount set to 1/acceptance rate.
+Need to think about what kind of diagnostics to keep.
+Right now I think it should just be the number of attempts made and how many were successful along with storing the plans and weights at the end

+Comments after completion: None

 **Make get_edge_to_cut only need vertex region id vector* - DONE 11/2/2024**
 Task: Change `get_edge_to_cut` to only take in a vector of vertex region ids and a max dval to try instead of taking in a plan.
 This will make merge split easier by allowing you to just pass in a vertex region id vector with two regions merged without having to bother editing the actual plan.